softworkz/embyuserwiki/Transcoding.md

 If the file is not natively supported, transcoding will be required.

-* Next, compare the bitrate of your file, to the bitrate setting in the app.
+* Next, compare the bitrate of your file to the bitrate setting in the app.
 You can find the bitrate of your file by checking the media info in the web interface.
 If the bitrate of the file is higher than the setting in the app, transcoding will be required.
 Increasing the bitrate setting in the app can help reduce transcoding, but may impact playback performance if your network connection is not fast enough to handle it.
 Emby apps are beginning to support automatic bitrate detection in order to automatically select the highest bitrate possible.
 Most users will see best results by leaving the bitrate setting on Auto.

 * Lastly, are subtitles selected?
 If subtitles are selected, then this may trigger transcoding if the app does not natively support the subtitle format.
 Most Emby apps have native support for text-based subtitles (e.g. srt, vtt, etc).
 Graphical subtitles such as PGS and VobSub are more likely to trigger transcoding.